cs0320-f25/typescript-csv-t1ffanyx/README.md

 #### How To…

 #### Team members and contributions (include cs logins):
+myan-nguyen (uncertain about her cs login???) - contributed to brainstorming of edge cases

 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
 generative AI: ChatGPT for LLM section